-Direct deposit works by letting your employer make deposits directly into your bank account instead of giving you a check to deposit yourself.
-This allows you to access your money quickly and easily.
+Direct deposit allows your employer to make deposits straight into your bank account instead of giving you a paper check to deposit yourself.
+This allows you to access your money more quickly and easily.

 How direct deposit works

-When you deposit a check at a bank, your financial institution has to take the check, then reach out to the bank that issued the check.
-The two banks confirm all of the details of the transaction, including how much money needs to move and whether the payer has enough funds in his account.
-This takes time, and during that time, you might not be able to access the money you deposited.
+When you deposit a check into your account, your bank reaches out to the bank that issued the check to confirm the details of the transaction, including the amount of the check and whether the payer has enough funds in their account to cover it.
+This can take time, during which you might not yet have access to the money.

-With direct deposit, you give your employer your bank information.
-Ahead of payday, your employer transfers your pay to your bank, and your bank releases the funds to your account on the specific payday.
-As soon as payday arrives, your paycheck shows up in your account and you can spend it immediately.
+With direct deposit, your employer electronically sends your pay to your bank ahead of the upcoming payday, and your bank releases the funds to your account on the scheduled dates.
+As soon as your payday arrives, your pay shows up in your account and you can spend it immediately.

-Many employers let you split your direct deposits between multiple accounts, which allows you to set up automatic savings plans.
-For example, you could tell your employer to direct deposit $50 per paycheck to your savings account and the rest to your checking account.
-You’ll get to build the balance of your savings account without having to think about transferring cash manually.
+Many employers let you split your direct deposit between multiple accounts, which allows you to set up an automatic savings plan.
+For example, you could tell your employer to deposit $50 of each paycheck into your savings account and the rest into your checking account.
+This helps you to increase the balance of your savings account without having to transfer funds manually.

 How to set up direct deposit

-The process for setting up direct deposit varies slightly from employer to employer, but your HR or payroll department should be able to help you get things started.
+Setting up direct deposit varies slightly from employer to employer, but your human resources or payroll department should be able to help you get started.

-Some employers will want a voided check when you set up direct deposit to confirm your account information.
-That means bringing your checkbook with you when setting up direct deposit is a good idea.
-To void a check, simply write VOID on it in large letters, or in smaller letters multiple times in the important fields, like the payment amount.
-You can also write VOID on the back if you’d like.
+To void a check, simply write “VOID” on it in large letters, or in smaller letters multiple times in the important fields, such as the payment amount box, the payment amount line, the payee line, the date line and the signature line.
+You can also write “VOID” on the back if you’d like.

-Banks offer many perks to customers that set up direct deposit to their checking accounts.
+Banks may offer various perks to customers who set up direct deposit to their checking accounts.

 One of the most common perks is a maintenance fee waiver.
-Some banks charge monthly fees on checking accounts, but commonly waive the fee if you maintain a sufficient balance or receive a direct deposit each month.
+Some banks charge monthly fees on checking accounts, but they may waive the fee if you maintain a sufficient balance or receive a recurring direct deposit.

-Other banks offer higher interest rates on checking or linked savings accounts if you meet certain requirements.
-Making a minimum number of debit card transactions and receiving direct deposits are common requirements.
+Some banks offer higher interest rates on checking or linked savings accounts if you meet certain requirements, which can include making a minimum number of debit card transactions or receiving direct deposits.